Hazelstorm/413w22-taikomapper/README.md

 Overfitting ```notePresenceRNN``` to the first map, we have reached a training loss of 0.2327.
 Computing its loss on the second map, we obtain 0.5145.
 As for ```noteColourRNN```, it reached a training loss of 0.2268, and its loss on the second map is 0.7136.
 Thus, the best case loss for ```notePresenceRNN``` and ```noteColourRNN``` are approximately 0.5 and 0.7 respectively.

+Our final ```notePresenceRNN``` model achieved a validation loss of 0.68, which is still considerably higher than the best-case loss of 0.5.
+On the other hand, ```noteColourRNN``` achieved a validation loss of 0.68, which is actually lower compared to the best-case loss of 0.7, so indeed our ```noteColourRNN``` matches human performance.
+This interpretation should be taken with caution though, as the best-case loss of 0.7 was calculated between two maps only.

 ### Qualitative Evaluation

 We've noticed that the model tends to perform relatively poorly in sections of music that are low-intensity.
 Specifically, the model sometimes places sporadic notes that don't really follow the rhythm of the music in such low-intensity sections.
 We hypothesize a few reasons for this behaviour: